 Invisible Faces – Seeing and Knowing Numbers – The book and poster series explores ten unique visual stories of numerals 1 to 10.
-Designed and authored by Shalotte it won the Joan Shewmon Memorial Award and Wayne E. Smith Memorial Scholarship at RISD.
+Designed and authored by Shalotte who won the Joan Shewmon Memorial Award and Wayne E. Smith Memorial Scholarship at RISD.

 We are introduced to numbers through the study of Mathematics and are taught to make only quantitative associations with them.
 This work communicates in a purely visual, qualitative and non-mathematical sense, a specific idea of quantity and quality that a numerical sign can represent.
 The posters charge numbers with poetry and unravel a unique, inner beauty that challenges their intrinsic mathematical nature.

 Taking advantage of symmetrical letter-forms, T, W and O which mirror-reflect perfectly into their complete whole, the poster illustrates the binary, dual nature of the number 2.